Your Healthcare Team: Doctors Who Diagnose and Treat Heart Failure

 Mental health professionals

-Psychologists and social workers can help people with HF to cope with their feelings, limitations, and changes experienced in their daily life.
-They know how to identify symptoms of stress, anxiety, or depression in patients with heart failure.
-Most offer treatment to help individuals and their families cope with an HF diagnosis or the changes they may experience as the condition advances.6
+Psychologists and social workers can help people with heart failure cope with their feelings, limitations, and changes experienced in their daily life.
+They know how to identify symptoms of stress, anxiety, or depression in people with heart failure.
+Most offer treatment to help people and their families cope with a heart failure diagnosis or the changes they may experience as the condition advances.6

 Pharmacist

-Pharmacists are the experts in medications.4 They evaluate drug interactions and the risk of developing adverse events when new drugs are prescribed.
-They can be helpful in providing information to doctors as they select an appropriate drug regimen taking into consideration all medications, vitamins, and supplements an individual may already be taking.3 Pharmacists can also provide instructions on how to safely take your medicines.6
+Pharmacists are the experts in medications.
+They evaluate drug interactions and the risk of developing adverse events when new drugs are prescribed.
+They can help provide information to doctors as they select an appropriate drug regimen while taking into consideration all medications, vitamins, and supplements you may already be taking.3 Pharmacists can also provide instructions on how to safely take your medicines.3,4,6

 The team as a whole

 Open communication can help you understand new information and guide your decision-making process.
-A multidisciplinary health care team can help you manage your condition and maintain the best possible quality of life.2
+Your healthcare team can help you manage your condition and maintain the best possible quality of life.2